Did you know that September is the most popular birth month in the USA!

 Babies and parents will need help as they go through all of that.
 Now, you can either choose to get this help from synthetic drugs or go natural.
 I chose the latter.
 Also, we all know that babies can be a bit temperamental and often the wails and nonstop crying starts right when you are getting ready to wind down.

 At least in my case my grip on sanity for the next day would be based on how soundly my little munchkin slept.
-So, I sure was happy to rely on EOs to mollify a situation which would otherwise keep me up all night.
-But, I will say this again – When you are handling EOs in any way or sense, it is quintessential to keep things in perspective and this brings me to the meaty section of this article…
+So, I sure was happy to rely on essential oils to mollify a situation which would otherwise keep me up all night.
+But, I will say this again – When you are handling essential oils in any way or sense, it is quintessential to keep things in perspective and this brings me to the meaty section of this article…

 The Best Essential Oils And Recipes For Babies